jakesylvestre/site/_posts/games/2012-12-12-CowsayFortunes.md

 Now, we're going to convert it into a .dat file.

 {% highlight bash %}
-strfile -c % stackoverflow stackoverflow.dat
+$ strfile -c % stackoverflow stackoverflow.dat
-{% endhighlight %}

-Example output:

-{% highlight bash %}
 "stackoverflow.dat" created
 There were 24 strings
 Longest string: 6020 bytes